-Ukraine is subjected to high levels of media censorship and propaganda.
-In 2018, rights groups reported over 50 attacks on activists and human rights supporters.
-Severe assaults on members of the minority Roma population were also reported.
+Ukraine is subjected to immense levels of media censorship and propaganda.
+In 2018, rights groups reported over 50 attacks on activists and human rights supporters, as well as severe assaults on members of the minority Roma population.

-In Donbas, citizens are exposed to high levels of Russian propaganda and in separatist-controlled areas, as well as in and around Crimea, it is dangerous to express dissenting political opinions.
-Journalists and activists are often subjected to disappearances, and there are numerous reports of violence and torture on both sides of the conflict.
+In Donbas, citizens are exposed to high levels of Russian propaganda, and in separatist-controlled areas (as well as in and around Crimea) it is dangerous to express dissenting political opinions.
+Journalists and activists often disappear entirely, and there are numerous reports of violence and torture on both sides of the conflict.

-Having said that, freedom of speech is technically protected by the constitution, and there is a high level of pluralism and criticism of the government within the media.
+Having said that,there is a high level of pluralism and criticism of the government within the media.
 However, media outlets controlled by business magnates often have extremely biased political opinions.

 In 2018, laws were passed that outlawed a number of Russian media outlets in the country.
-In addition, 200 Russian websites and online service became restricted throughout Ukraine.
-This includes social media websites VK, Yandex, and many other popular Russian websites.
-For the 17.3 of Ukraine citizens (who consider themselves ethnic Russians) these blocks necessitate the use of a VPN to access important Russian language content and news.
+In addition, 200 Russian websites and online services became restricted throughout Ukraine.
+This includes social media platforms VK, Yandex, and other popular Russian websites.
+For Ukraine citizens (who consider themselves ethnic Russians), these blocks necessitate the use of a VPN to access important Russian language content and news.

-Other website blocks ordered by the Security Service of Ukraine (SBU) closed down 10 websites for inciting hate and spreading anti-Ukrainian propaganda.
+The Security Service of Ukraine (SBU) closed down 10 additional websites for inciting hate and spreading anti-Ukrainian propaganda.
 Police working on behalf of the Security Service of Ukraine also raided the offices of Strana and Vesti – two Ukrainian online news publications that are pro-Russian.

 Altogether, in 2018, the independent Institute of Mass Information logged 201 separate violations to freedom of the press.
 During that time, journalists continued to face violence and intimidation.
 In September, a court injunction granted authorities access to 17 months' worth of a journalist's private messages and location data.

-On a more positive note, the availability of foreign news websites – and access to Twitter and Facebook – allow for a relatively high amount of individual opinions online, and there is recognized to be a lot of freedom of expression online.
+On a more positive note, the availability of foreign news websites – and access to Twitter and Facebook – allow for a relatively high amount of individual opinions online, and citizens enjoy freedom of expression online.
 However, it is also believed that violence and intimidation play a large part in ensuring there is a large amount of self-censorship.
 Thus, online freedom of expression may be somewhat exaggerated in practice.

 In addition, paid commentators are known to color the online landscape by injecting a lot of fake pro-Russian content and opinions.

 A lot of surveillance in Ukraine is thought to occur at the hands of the Russian government.
-For example, a massive cyber attack occurred in 2017 that successfully shutdown systems and networks belonging to government ministries, private companies, and important infrastructure right across Ukraine.
+For example, a massive cyber attack took place in 2017 that successfully shutdown systems and networks belonging to government ministries, private companies, and important infrastructure right across Ukraine.